trimble-oss/website-modus-bootstrap.trimble.com/content/components/inputs.md

 Browsers treat all native form controls (`<input>`, `<select>`, and `<button>` elements) inside a `<fieldset disabled>` as disabled, preventing both keyboard and mouse interactions on them.

 However, if your form also includes custom button-like elements such as `<a ... class="btn btn-*">`, these will only be given a style of `pointer-events: none`.
-As noted in the section about [disabled state for buttons](/components/buttons#disabled-state) (and specifically in the sub-section for anchor elements), this CSS property is not yet standardized and isn't fully supported in Internet Explorer 10.
 The anchor-based controls will also still be focusable and operable using the keyboard.
 You must manually modify these controls by adding `tabindex="-1"` to prevent them from receiving focus and `aria-disabled="disabled"` to signal their state to assistive technologies.
-{{< /callout >}}

-{{< callout danger >}}

-#### Cross-browser compatibility

-While Bootstrap will apply these styles in all browsers, Internet Explorer 11 and below don't fully support the `disabled` attribute on a `<fieldset>`.
-Use custom JavaScript to disable the fieldset in these browsers.
 {{< /callout >}}

 ### File browser